Author: Obstetrician Dr Peter England

 For information about medications that can assist with management of PCOS please read the article on Medications to Treat PCOS

-For assistance with any gynaecological issue, speak with your GP, or ask your healthcare provider for a gynaecological referral to a specialist.
+For assistance with any gynaecological issue, speak with your GP or ask your healthcare provider for a gynaecological referral to a specialist.

-It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
+This blog post is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition